 Family businesses are no exception.

 Some situations, such as the untimely disability or death of a family or business leader, simply don’t allow for advance planning.
-All of a sudden, the business and the family are thrown into a crisis that requires immediate attention and resources.
+All of a sudden, the business and the family are thrown into a crisis that requires immediate attention, management and resources.

 With family enterprises, there are unique structural and emotional obstacles to change which come, in part, from the different motivations, roles, personalities and responsibilities of family members.
 A crisis can be made more complex in a family business due to how each person perceives their risk exposure – whether they are an owner, manager, family member and or director.